By-catch, entanglement and ship strike

 Although not considered a conservation issue in NAMMCO countries at this time, entanglement of large whales has been a growing problem in recent years, as humpback whales have been more present in coastal areas and fjords in Greenland, Iceland and Northern Norway.

 NAMMCO established a working group in 2017 (BYCELS) that deals with animal welfare issues related to by-catch, entanglement and live strandings.
-The group held its first meeting in February 2018.
+Meeting reports can be found here.